Popes117/Popes117/README.md

   <img src="https://github.com/Popes117/Me/assets/98462445/d27a479f-e0f5-48eb-89f1-ed40a4abf1e8">
 </p>

-## 👋 Olá!
+## 👋 Hi!

-Chamo-me Pedro Afonso Moreira Lopes!
-Sou um apaixonado por vídeo-jogos, cinema, música, séries de televisão e estar entre amigos!
-Estou atualmente no último semestre da licenciatura de Engenharia Informática na Universidade do Minho e à procura de um estágio de verão, para assim poder ganhar experiência profissional na área após terminar a licenciatura!
+My name is Pedro Afonso Moreira Lopes!
+I'm passionate about video games, cinema, music, TV series and being with friends!
+I'm currently in the last semester of my Software Engineering degree at the University of Minho and looking for a summer internship, so I can gain professional experience in the area after finishing my degree!

-## 🚀 Habilidades Técnicas
+## 🚀 Technical Habilities

 <p>